afterwise/scriptbin/README.md

-        reset        - revert a stashed file in the repository restore      - copy a stashed file back into the repository diff         - show diff between stashed files and repository
+        reset        - revert a stashed file in the repository restore      - copy a stashed file back into the repository diff         - show diff between stashed files and repository changelist   - add or remove repository files from the stash list from a changelist
 ```